apache/pekko-http/docs/src/main/paradox/routing-dsl/play-comparison.md

 #### Mandatory parameters

 By default parameters are expected to be of type `String`.
-To make Akka HTTP convert a parameter to a different type, specify an @ref[unmarshaller](directives/parameter-directives/parameters.md#deserialized-parameter).
+To make Apache Pekko HTTP convert a parameter to a different type, specify an @ref[unmarshaller](directives/parameter-directives/parameters.md#deserialized-parameter).

 ```
 # Extract the page parameter from the query string.